This article will walk you through the certificate creation process.

 The certificate title is only for internal use.
 Your users will not see this title, but it will be the name that appears in dropdown menus when you go to apply it to a course or quiz.
 Be sure to name it something you’ll recognize.

 Adding a featured image is the way in which you apply a design, or style, to your certificate.

 - The size of your image should match your page size & orientation (see below).
 If you’re using an 11″ x 8.5″ US Letter size in landscape orientation, your image should match these dimensions.
 If you want your certificates to look great when printed, please also use 300 dpi.

-.pngimages, no more than 1MB in size.
-These will work best and keep your loading time to a minimum.
+.jpgimages, no more than 1MB in size.
+This also keeps your loading time to a minimum.

 - You may include text as part of your image.
 There are no restrictions to what you include in the image, but keep in mind, it will be shown on all certificates to all users.
 Text contained within an image is not dynamic and cannot be customized for each user.